secondl1ght-projects/random-reddit/README.md

 ## General Information

 This website was created as my first React web app to practice and to display as part of my portfolio.
-It is a fun website that users can enjoy if they want a simple interactive experience and help in finding content on Reddit that they may be interested in.
+It is a fun website that users can enjoy if they want a simple interactive experience and help with finding content on Reddit that they may be interested in.

 ## Technologies Used